Wednesday, December 29, 2010

 virtual workspaces that feature integrated web browsing, voice chat, text chat,

-and access to remote desktop applications and services
+and access to remote desktop applications and services.

 Croquet